Resources for local authority public service commissioners and senior officers.

 A strong business case is essential to a successful mutual spin out.
 The business case is typically worked up by employees but commissioners need to be able to support its development and assess it effectively.
 These skills are often new to commissioners but there is a range of support available.

-What to look for in a mutual business plan (PDF, 141KB, 14 pages) is a presentation on business planning and development, by Mutual Ventures.
+is a presentation on business planning and development, by Mutual Ventures.

 Stage 3: Spin out